mgtz505/code-every-day/log.md

 ### Day 38, May 12th, 2021

 **Today's Progress**: Working through Cracking the coding interview algo questions and also making headway with some Interview Cake practice problems.
 Also getting some practice implementing some data structures from scratch.
+Have some interviews lined up so that's super exciting (and nerve-wracking in all honesty).
+I spent the afternoon working through some front-end practice questions covering rudimentary JS, CSS, HTML.
+I'm making a register of all those questions ina.
+GOOGL sheet, so it should be a pretty great resource.
+The practice has also been jogging my memory.